bendrucker/base-input/readme.md

 *Required*
 Type: `object`

 Includes optional `parse`, `format`, and `validate` functions.
-An `input.options` will be applied to `Input.render` before extending with its options.
+An `input.options` will be applied to the three provided functions as well as `Input.render` before extending with its options.
 You should pass options like `name` here and reserve purely presentational attributes like `style` for your `render` calls.

 #### `Input.render(state, [options])` -> `vtree`